Rjmoodie/yardpass-upgrade/DATABASE_CLEANUP_COMPLETE.md

 **Status**: ✅ **INTENTIONAL - NOT A BUG**

-The Supabase linter flags all `SECURITY DEFINER` views as errors, but in YardPass these are **architectural choices** to:
+The Supabase linter flags all `SECURITY DEFINER` views as errors, but in Liventix these are **architectural choices** to:

 1. **Fix RLS recursion issues** in feed/social graph algorithms
 2. **Hide cross-schema complexity** from client applications